 27. States parties moreover have the positive duty to facilitate peaceful assemblies, and to make it possible for participants to achieve their legitimate objectives.
 States must thus promote an enabling environment for the exercise of the right of peaceful assembly and put into place a legal and institutional framework within which the right can be exercised effectively.
 In some cases, specific intervention may be required on the part of the authorities.
 For example, they may need to block off streets, redirect traffic, provide security, or identify an alternative site where the assembly may be conducted.
 Where needed, States must also protect participants against possible abuses by non-State actors, such as interference or violence by other members of the public, counter-demonstrators [and private security providers].

 28. States must not deal with assemblies in a discriminatory manner, for example on the basis of nationality, race, ethnicity, age, political opinion, religion, belief, minority status, disability, sexual orientation or gender identity..
 Particular efforts should be made to ensure equal and effective protection of the right of peaceful assembly of individuals who are members of groups who are or have been subjected to discrimination.
-This includes the duty to protect participants from homophobic, sexual or gender-based attacks.

 29. In dealing with assemblies, States parties must take precautionary measures aimed at preventing violations and abuses of the different rights at stake.
 At the same time, the need to take such precautionary measures cannot serve as a justification for measures that violate human rights, such as the right to privacy.